rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/rancher-extensions.md

 :::info

-In v2.7.0, the built-in extensions will not be displayed under the **Available** tab.
-Therefore, you will need to manually add the desired repos to install extensions.
-We will update the community once these extensions have been pulled out to be available for selection.
+If you've upgraded from an older Rancher version to v2.7.0, uninstalled built-in extensions are no longer listed under the Available tab, unless you've manually imported them.

 :::
 <br/>